AnnaLenaStoe/Diamonds/README.md

 In the mean time, We implemented functions in order to make the code's author more rigorous.
 Also we will change the comments and put them in english before submit it.

- I - PREPROCESSING
+ I - PREPROCESSING & DATA VIZUALIZATION

- II - DATA VIZUALIZATION
+ II - UNSUPERVISED LEARNING

- III - MODELING
+ III - NEURAL NETWORK